LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 12)

+probably a good idea to consistantly let you pass os specific flags if you want to do something non-portable, instead of special casing MAP_JIT which i need. seems like they tend to be 32 bits so i can just make mine 64 bits and `or` the top part back in at the end? i guess MAP_JIT maybe kinda is supported on linux, it just happens to have a value of 0 and be the default state (and no toggling). so thats probably nicer the old way. tho the high bits thing is error prone because you have to remember to transcribe the platform numbers and shift them, so if i write bindings to i write them preshifted? so maybe i should put mine in the high bits but then i can't compile c programs that want to use int for those. choices, choices :(

+---

 ## (Jun 11)

 I think I've changed my mind about using cosmo.
 They have grander goals than I do and trying to reduce it